-NEW STRATEGIES DIVISIONAL PRIORITY LOCAL MEASURES TARGET Principals Community Influencers Engagement ÉGSS Administration will identify community influencers to join the School Council members and participate in three World Cafés to engage about topics of importance such as teacher supervision and evaluation, student learning, and other school priorities.
-Stakeholder Engagement Total number of participants attending the World Cafés 10
+NEW STRATEGIES DIVISIONAL PRIORITY LOCAL MEASURES TARGET Principals Community Influencers Engagement ÉGSS Administration will identify community influencers to join the School Council members and participate in a World Café to engage about topics of importance.
+Stakeholder Engagement % of parents who are satisfied that administration and teachers seek parental input about issues and decisions.
+Question on Measure: How satisfied are you that administration and teachers seek parental input about issues and decisions.
+10